Motufoua dormitory fire: Fire

-The fire would claim the lives of 18 girls, aged 13 to 17.
-Their supervisor, a woman in her early 40s, died trying to fight the fire and save the students.
+The fire would claim the lives of 18 girls, aged 14 to 17.
+Their matron, a woman in her early forties, died trying to fight the fire and save the students.
 A further 18 girls escaped the building when two of them knocked down one of the doors.

 Aftermath

 The event spurred discussion within Tuvalu about fire safety and training at schools.
 The school's policy was changed so that the girl's dormitories would be unlocked at night.

 The girl's bodies were burned beyond recognition and could not be returned to their families.
 A mass burial was held on Vaitupu within 12 hours of their deaths, which the then prime minister, Ionatana Ionatana attended.
 Memorial services were held in Tuvalu and New Zealand.

-The following year, a memorial service was held at the Gray Lynn Church, which Tuvaluan leaders and the victim's parents attended.
+The following year, a memorial service was held at the Grey Lynn Presbyterian Church in Auckland, which Tuvaluan leaders and the victim's parents attended.
 A memorial wall was erected at Motufoua Secondary School in memory of the 19 lives lost.
 The Tuvalu Philatelic Bureau also commemorated the event.

-Opetaia Foa'i, of the Oceanian band Te Vaka, wrote a song titled "Loimata E Maligi," (English: Let the Tears Fall Down).
+Opetaia Foa'i, of the Oceanian band Te Vaka, wrote a song about the fire titled "Loimata E Maligi," (English: Let the Tears Fall Down).
 The song "An Innocent Warrior," written for the movie Moana, was inspired by Loimata E Maligi.